Meet the 20 horses racing in Saturday's Kentucky Derby

 15. Rock Your World, 5-1 (Joel Rosario, John Sadler)

-Attrition has been tough on California prospects during this year's Derby preps and this Candy Ride colt is one of the survivors.
-Undefeated after three starts with a gate-to-wire upset win in the Santa Anita Derby in his last start.
+Attrition has been tough on California prospects during this year's Derby preps, and this Candy Ride colt is one of the survivors.
+He is undefeated after three starts with a gate-to-wire upset win in the Santa Anita Derby in his last start.
 That was his first start on the dirt, too -- a tactic the trainer said was part of the long-term plan.

 16. King Fury, 20-1 (Brian Hernandez Jr., Kenny McPeek)